cal-weng/Terminus-docs/docs/how-to/space/backup.md

 **Step 3: Complete payment** <br>

 1. Confirm the order and complete the payment.
-2. The Terminus begins to install.
+2. The Olares begins to install.

 :::info NOTE
-During the installation process, **Terminus**  will verify the backup password.
+During the installation process, **Olares**  will verify the backup password.
 If it is incorrect, you'll be asked to re-enter the correct one.
 If you forget the backup password, the restoration process won't be able to continue.
 In this case, please return your instance and try restoring again.
 :::

 :::info NOTE
-To avoid conflicts or other unforeseeable problem, you must return the existing Terminus that uses the same name before restoring to a **cloud-based Terminus**.
+To avoid conflicts or other unforeseeable problem, you must return the existing Olares that uses the same name before restoring to a **cloud-based Olares**.
 :::

 ## Restore Backup to Local

 ![alt text](/images/how-to/space/restore_backup_to_local.jpg)

-To restore a backup to a local Terminus:
+To restore a backup to a local Olares:

 1. Clicking the **Restore to Local** option.
 The **Restoration Guide** page opens.
 2. Follow the instructions in the pop-up for restoration.
-For more details, see [here](../../developer/develop/advanced/cli.md#restore-terminus-from-a-backup-snapshot-locally).
+For more details, see [here](../../developer/develop/advanced/cli.md#restore-olares-from-a-backup-snapshot-locally).

 :::info NOTE
 You need to enter the backup password in the command line window to continue with the restoration.
 If you enter the wrong backup password, follow the instructions to retry.